vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 We have to give this sequence a starting value, we use $x_0(0) = 1$.
 Then $x_1$ has just the $h_0$ filter coefficients as values.
 The next graphic shows the first several levels of $x$ and the converged progression:

 <!-- ![image](/images/DB4XApproximation.png) -->
-{% include gallery id="fig6" caption="Fig.6: Several approximation levels of $x$, from the filter coefficients to the scaling function" %}
+{% include gallery id="fig6" caption="Fig.6: Several approximation levels of $x$, from the filter coefficients to the scaling function" class="align-left" %}

 These are, in the sense of a discrete continuous wavelet transform, the actual "wavelets" used, for each representation a different one, although they converge quite quickly.